aws/aws-graviton-getting-started/README.md

 .NET | [5+](https://dotnet.microsoft.com/download/dotnet/5.0) | [.NET 5 significantly improved performance for ARM64](https://devblogs.microsoft.com/dotnet/Arm64-performance-in-net-5/).
 Here's an associated [AWS Blog](https://aws.amazon.com/blogs/compute/powering-net-5-with-aws-graviton2-benchmark-results/) with some performance results.
 OpenH264 | [2.1.1+](https://github.com/cisco/openh264/releases/tag/v2.1.1) | Pre-built Cisco OpenH264 binary for Graviton/Arm64.
 PCRE2   | 10.34+  | Added NEON vectorization to PCRE's JIT to match first and pairs of characters.
 This may improve performance of matching by up to 8x.
 This fixed version of the library now is shipping with Ubuntu 20.04 and PHP 8.
-PHP     | 7.4+    | PHP 7.4 includes a number of performance improvements that increase perf by up to 30% pip     | 19.3+   | Enable installation of python wheel binaries on Graviton PyTorch | 2.0+    | Optimize Inference latency and throughput on Graviton.
+PHP     | 8.2+    | Currently supported PHP versions perform well on Graviton.
+PHP 7.4 included initial performance improvements but is EOL. pip     | 19.3+   | Enable installation of python wheel binaries on Graviton PyTorch | 2.0+    | Optimize Inference latency and throughput on Graviton.
 [AWS DLCs and python wheels are available](machinelearning/pytorch.md). ruby    | 3.0+ | Enable arm64 optimizations that improve performance by as much as 40%.
 These changes have also been back-ported to the Ruby shipping with AmazonLinux2, Fedora, and Ubuntu 20.04.